whipsch/titanasm/README.md

 ## License:
-*titanasm* is not under any licensing restrictions.
+*titanasm* is not subject to any licensing restrictions.
 You are free to use this software for any purpose.